Wikipedia Asian Month 2020: Edit-a-thon on Exhibition Histories with PoNJA-GenKon

-The Edit-a-thon will begin with a short introduction by PoNJA-GenKon co-director and art historian, Reiko Tomii, on the mission of their listserv group and our current PoNJA Wikipedia Initiative (PWI) open call for fellowship applications.
-Following this presentation, there will be a thirty-minute Wikipedia editing tutorial led by the AAA-A team, with an opportunity for questions from participants.
+The Edit-a-thon began with a short introduction by PoNJA-GenKon co-director and art historian, Reiko Tomii, on the mission of their listserv group and the PoNJA Wikipedia Initiative (PWI) open call for fellowship applications (closed on November 25).
+Following this presentation, there was a thirty-minute Wikipedia editing tutorial led by the AAA-A team, with an opportunity for questions from participants.

-There are three main ways you can contribute to the Edit-a-thon: create new articles, improve, or translate existing articles.
-Click here to learn more about articles that were newly added, edited, or translated by our participants in previous edit-a-thons.
-Asia Art Archive will be hosting a sister event in Hong Kong the following week.
+View the results from this Edit-a-thon on our Wikipedia Event Dashboard and click here to learn more about articles that were newly added, edited, or translated by our participants in previous edit-a-thons.
+Asia Art Archive hosted a sister event in Hong Kong the following week.

 PoNJA-GenKon is a listserv group established in March 2003.
 The acronym stands for Post-1945 (Nineteen forty five) Japanese Art Discussion Group / Gendai Bijutsu Kondankai.
 The goal of PoNJA-GenKon is to bring together specialists and professionals in the English-speaking world with interest in post-1945 Japanese art, and to offer a forum for interaction and debate on issues addressing postwar Japanese art and Japanese modernity.
 Since its inception, PoNJA-GenKon has grown to become a large international network of people with shared interests and passions.
 PoNJA-GenKon is a virtual community but it has created a physical presence through organizing and co-organizing conferences in collaboration with academic and art institutions.